 Another intention of this design is to scale vision models.
 Scalable methods for intelligence have some notion of “more computing power can build/discover more abstractions from data”.
 Traditional latent SSL having a dispersion bias almost feels anti-scalable to me, as it throws away building blocks and potentially useful learning signals.

-V-JEPA 2.15 has a deep supervision setup that’s closest to cI-JEPA from what I am aware of.
+V-JEPA 2.16 has a deep supervision setup that’s closest to cI-JEPA from what I am aware of.
 They fix the layers they’re supervising, as well as fuse the different intermediate representations by the channel for prediction, and predict many levels with a fused representation.
 I do think that the authors under-emphasised the interestingness of doing deep supervision.
-At the risk of having a bit too much hubris, I think ideas I’ve presented are the factors that underlie why the V-JEPA 2.1 deep supervision works too.
+I think ideas I’ve presented are the factors that underlie why the V-JEPA 2.1 deep supervision works too.

 I thought about calling my cI-JEPA design I-JEPA 1.1 because I think it’s a much more fitting name, but I did not want to impose a version number onto the original authors.